vikraman/popl22-symmetries-artifact/README.md

 $ stack install Agda-2.6.1.3
 ```

+To step through the proofs and examples interactively, one has to use the interactive Agda mode, which is available for
+Emacs and VSCode.
+To use it:
+ - In Emacs, simply use `agda-mode locate` and load the file to get the major mode for Agda.
+Use `C-c C-l` to load the
+   Agda file, and `C-u C-c C-n` to compute the normal form of a term.
+ - In VSCode, install `agda-mode` extension and point it to the location of Agda executable in your system.
+The usage
+   instructions are provided in the extension's documentation.
+To load the file, use `C-c C-l`.
+After loading the file,
+   inspect the normal form of a chosen expression by using `C-u C-n`.

 To count the number of lines, we use [cloc](https://github.com/AlDanial/cloc) which can be installed [using a package
 manager](https://github.com/AlDanial/cloc#install-via-package-manager).